OneSpan/esl.sdk.java/README.md

-esl.sdk.java
+oss.sdk.java
 ============

-**eSignlive (eSignature) SDK for Java**.
+**OneSpan Sign (eSignature) SDK for Java**.
 Add esignatures to your Java-based apps.
-For detailed documentation, see https://developer.esignlive.com.
+For detailed documentation, see https://community.onespan.com.